The Council

 e: president@photography.org.nz

 Caroline has been accredited as a PSNZ Judge since 2017, in both open and nature categories.
-Until taking up the Council role she acted as chair of the Judge Accreditation Panel and assisted in the PSNZ Judge Training Weekends (now held on zoom).
+Until taking up the Council role she acted as chair of the Judge Accreditation Panel and assisted in the PSNZ Judge Training Weekends.

 Whilst living in the Auckland area Caroline was a member of both the Hibiscus Coast Photographic Society and the North Shore Photographic Society.
 During that time she assisted in the running of the hugely successful North Shore Salon.
 Caroline now lives on the Kapiti Coast and is a member of the Kapiti Coast Photographic Society.